lord97j/BacklinkHub/data/md/terms-of-service.md

 # Terms of Service

 1. Acceptance of Terms
-By accessing and using Cursor Rules, you accept and agree to be bound by these terms and conditions of agreement.
+By accessing and using BacklinkHub, you accept and agree to be bound by these terms and conditions of agreement.

 2. User Registration
-To access certain features of CursorRules.org, you may need to register for an account.
+To access certain features of BacklinkHub.pro, you may need to register for an account.
 You agree to:

 - Provide accurate and complete information
 - Maintain the security of your account